lazlop/SemanticModelBuilder/src/semantic_mpc_interface/templates/rules.md

 I thought optional referred to dependencies...
 I see now that it is args.

 Maybe change from _ to -.
 This is because when things are inlined a - is used, which means some points use - value.
 For now, I can just cover both.

+Can't handle connection points.
+Attempted handling connection points as part of the connection, since this matches the cardinality.
+However, it doesn't really make sense.

+Additionally, this would not be using connection points as they are intended - because I do not in fact know what the connection points of the equipment and zones are, and they have no properties.